fsantanna-uerj/serrapilheira/Submissao/final.md

 reaching a level of maturity to contribute effectively this year.

-The grant also allowed me to take two international trips to attend the top conferences of my field of programming languages (PLDI & SPLASH).
+The grant also allowed me to take two international trips to attend the top conferences in my field of programming languages (PLDI & SPLASH).
 It is important to notice that for the international programming languages community, top conferences have much more prestige than journals, an aspect that is neglected by the Brazilian "one-size-fits-all" evaluation policy for